-- Whether the approval will lead to appointment for perpetuity? - Whether director is proposed on non-retiring basis, however, with a finite term of period not exceeding 5 years? - Whether Special Resolution proposed for Directors above 75 years of age?
-Whether shareholders' prior approval obtained? - Whether shareholders' approval for re-appointment in the below cases obtained prior to completion of existing term: - Re-appointment of ID - Re-appointment of ED with age more than 70 years - Re-appointment of NED with age more than 75 years
+- Whether the Non-Retiring Director has been proposed for shareholders' approval at least once in every 5 years? - Whether the approval will lead to appointment for perpetuity? - Whether director is proposed on non-retiring basis, however, with a finite term of period not exceeding 5 years? - Whether Special Resolution proposed for Directors above 75 years of age?
+Whether shareholders' prior approval obtained? - Whether shareholders' approval for re-appointment in the below cases obtained prior to completion of existing term: - Re-appointment of ID - Re-appointment of ED with age more than 70 years - > Re-appointment of NED with age more than 75 years